-In its oversight role, DHCF reviews reports developed by DDS that demonstrate how DDS performs its day-to-day operations.
+In its oversight role, DHCF reviews reports developed by DDS that demonstrate how DDS performs its dayto-day operations.
 On a quarterly basis, DDS will submit to DHCF reports that document how DDS meets each of its delegated assurance and sub-assurance areas.
 DHCF will review these reports and assess whether reports demonstrate that the District meets all IDD Waiver assurances identified above.
 DHCF also conducts audits and surveys of randomly selected services that may include representative sampling of specific providers.
 In addition, DHCF participates in DDS committees as requested or warranted to monitor processes and service delivery.

 In addition, DHCF hosts a quarterly DHCF-DDS/DDA Quality Committee designed just for the Waiver services.
-The DHCF-DDS/DDA QMC is concerned with the overall operation of the waiver and works to ensure quality and performance measures are being met.

-In addition, there is a DDS/DDA Quality Committee responsible for advising DHCF on the challenges that IDD waiver participants face (including their satisfaction with the waiver services being provided) and seeks to find solutions to improve service delivery.
+This DHCF- DDS/DDA Quality Committee is responsible for advising DHCF on the challenges that IDD waiver participants face (including their satisfaction with the waiver services being provided) and seeks to find solutions to improve service delivery.

 Furthermore, the committee ensures that there is continued communication among all stakeholders.
 The committee meets monthly and holds regular meetings with stakeholders to review the information received, develop and implement strategies, respond to requests, and report back at subsequent DHCF-DDS/DDA quarterly meetings that involve stakeholders.
-The QMC had some difficulty in getting IDD waiver participants' involvement and therefore DDS began holding community forums as an alternative method of getting participant feedback regarding satisfaction with the waiver and suggestions for new services.